SF-4509

 Plain Language

-Developers must not knowingly include false or materially misleading statements or omissions in any documents produced under the Act — including the safety and security protocol, testing records, and safety incident disclosures.
-This is an anti-fraud provision that backstops all documentation obligations in the statute.
-It applies to both the content of documents and statements made about those documents.
+Developers are prohibited from knowingly making false or materially misleading statements or omissions in any documents produced under the RAISE Act — including safety and security protocols, testing records, and safety incident disclosures.
+This is an anti-fraud overlay on all other documentation obligations in the statute.
+The 'knowingly' scienter requirement means negligent errors are not covered, but deliberate misrepresentations and intentional omissions are.
+This provision creates no new standalone compliance process but amplifies the consequences of non-compliance with documentation obligations.

 Statutory Text